-During this time, the mariner’s compass enabled exploration, gunpowder changed the battle scene, and most importantly the invention of the printing press revolutionized communication technology.
+During this time, the mariner’s compass empowered exploration, gunpowder changed the battle scene, and — most importantly — the invention of the printing press revolutionized communication technology.
 Despite these very bright days for the secular world, the religious world was growing ever darker.

 The Darkness of the Religious World

 The Catholic Church had buried the gospel in a mountain of superstition, tradition, and bad theology.
 Prayers were uttered for the dead.
 Relics were adulated.
 Services were delivered in Latin, a language that few people knew.
 Mary and the Saints were viewed as mediators in prayer.
 Church positions were sold or given to family members.
 Bishops and local priests were corrupt (some broke their vows and even had illegitimate children).
 The Pope, who held the keys to salvation, was greedy and underhanded.

 Anyone who questioned the authority of the Church was excommunicated or burned at the stake.
 The excommunicated were denied the sacraments and thus, in the minds of the people, cut off from grace and sentenced to hell.
 Without separation between church and state, the Catholic Church was able to manipulate much of the political scene as well.

 The light of the gospel was almost entirely stamped out.